Nercury/NUpgrade/README.md

 ========

 NUpgrade is a database upgrade helper.
-At the core is Migration class, which is used to initialize upgrade driver (so far only sql), check if database needs to be upgraded, registering multiple upgrade paths, and executing actual upgrade.
+At the core is Migration class, which is used to initialize upgrade driver (so far only SQLite), check if database needs to be upgraded, registering multiple upgrade paths, and executing actual upgrade.

 Actual example implementation: